spacemeshos/protocol/hare/README.md

 `ISi` - The initial set of Pi

+`Round` - the duration in which messages are sent and recieved.
+It is assumed by the protocol that messages that are sent (by honest) at the begining of the round are received (by honest) no later than the end of that round.
+Since we are using the P2P to broadcast messages, it follows that the round duration is no less than the expected propogation in the P2P network.

 #### Byzantine Agreement on Sets

 Parties {Pi} are said to achieve byzantine agreement on sets {Si} if three conditions are satisfied: